fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.9.0 =
+Adds a function invp_get_the_inventory_sentence() that returns an HTML string containing links like, "Browse Car, SUV, Truck, or all 10 vehicles for sale."
+Wraps the "/" that separates prices and down payments with a filter `invp_price_display_separator` so it can be changed by other developers.
+Adds a parameter to the [invp_sort_by label=""] shortcode `label` to let users customize or remove the label text next to the dropdown.
+Enables the JavaScript filter `invp_editor_sidebar_elements` that was disabled in 14.8.0.
+The filter was not the problem.
+Fixes a bug in the [invp_sort_by] shortcode that prevented any sort from happening when a choice was made in the dropdown.
+JavaScript was missing from this plugin that powers the feature.

 = 14.7.1 =
 Adds postmeta fields `inventory_presser_rate` and `inventory_presser_term` to the vehicle post type for dealers outside the USA where displaying financing terms without a disclosure may be legal.
 Adds a "No filter" option to the Additional Listings Pages feature to allow the creation of full, unfiltered archive pages at any URL.
 Adds a toggle switch to Additional Listings Pages so rules can be saved in an inactive state.
 Adds a "contains" comparison operator and "Options" to the list of comparison fields in Additional Listings Pages filter rules.
 Adds a parameter to the [invp_inventory_grid] shortcode to suppress "Call for price" if the sitewide price display setting is ${Price}.
 This restores behavior produced by a bug described below.
 Fixes a bug in the [invp_inventory_grid] shortcode that prevented "Call for price" from displaying if show_captions and show_prices were both true and the price display setting sitewide is ${Price}.
 Fixes syntax errors that impact old versions of PHP including 7.2.
 Fixes bugs in multiple shortcodes that prevented true/false parameter values from working the way users expect. "true", "1", and 1 are all now working.
 Likewise with false values "false", "0", and 0.
 Renames the Additional Listings Pages feature to Listings Pages.